cncjs/cncjs/README.md

 $ ./bin/cnc
 ```

+This is the fastest method to bring your local copy up-to-date.

 ## Docker Image Installation (x64 only)
 Alternatively, you can install and run a Docker image within a Docker container.
 The first installation may take a long time to complete, but further updates will be much faster.